What is witness?

 - Take action on militarism gathering | 21 October

 Britain Yearly Meeting works on Quaker concerns nationally and internationally.
 In Q:Witness, learn about the work and how you can get involved.
 From social action and peacebuilding to economic justice and sustainability, we bring you analysis of the issues and ways to take action.
-You'll hear both from staff of Quaker Peace & Social Witness and from Quakers taking action.
+You'll hear both from staff and from Quakers taking action.

 If you have a comment or question about the show, please feel free to tweet using the hashtag #Qwitness and we'll be able to respond.
 Or get in touch using the details below.